 Redevelopment of the northeast corner of Mission Bay provides the San Diego region with a once-in-a-lifetime opportunity to leave a legacy of restored wetlands, economic vitality, sea level rise adaptation, and access to a unique regional recreational asset and shoreline for everyone.
 Encourage the city to slow down and listen to the public’s opinions about water quality improvements, enhancing wetlands, and access to our public park shoreline for all.

-The C-3 Mission Bay Park Advocacy team is preparing a 4 year strategy to align with the City of San Diego’s current lease agreements specific to the DeAnza and Campland properties.
+The C-3 Mission Bay Park Advocacy team is preparing a 4 year strategy to align with the City of San Diego’s long range planning efforts specific to the DeAnza and Campland properties.

 This strategy includes: